Supernatural (DC Talk album)

-Supernatural is the fifth studio album from DC Talk.
-As of 2021, it is the last album released by DC Talk that features all-new studio material and it debuted on the US Billboard Chart at No. 4, selling 106,213 copies.
+Supernatural is the fifth and final studio album from DC Talk.
+It debuted on the US Billboard Chart at No. 4, selling 106,213 copies.
 It was certified platinum three years after its release on February 21, 2002.
 A remastered edition was released in 2013.
 It released on vinyl in 2015.

 Track listing

 No commercial singles were released but there were promotional singles released for "Consume Me", "Into Jesus", "Wanna Be Loved", "Dive", "Supernatural", "My Friend (So Long)" and "Godsend" with them gaining major airplay in their singles market.
 Billboard Top 40, Alternative Rock radio and AC/CHR.
 "Consume Me" and "My Friend, So Long" were released as videos as well.

 The title track, "Supernatural", is featured on two of the Angel Wars trailers, as well as the main song on the first episode DVD main menu.
 "Wanna Be Loved" was covered by Chris Sligh on a Season 6 episode of American Idol.
 "The Truth" was originally recorded for The X-Files: The Album, the soundtrack for The X-Files film Fight the Future, but didn't make the cut.

 "Into Jesus" appears on WOW 1999, "Consume Me" appears on WOW 2000 and Commencemix, "Red Letters" appears on WOW Hits 2001.